theunknowninfinite/jackal_teleop/Readme.md

-# ENPM690 Homework 3
+# Jackal Teleop and Navigation in a Custom Gazebo World

-This folder contains the work done for Homework 3.
+This repo contains the work done for Homework 3.

-This repo contains the dockerfile required to build and the package as a containerized app.
+It also contains the dockerfile required to build and the package as a containerized app.
 The required steps to run it are given below.

 # Jackal Teleop and Move Base

-This package contains the necessary launch files to run the teleop and move base based AMCL navigation functionalities for Jackal using ROS 1 Noetic.
+This package contains the necessary launch files to run the teleop using keyboard and AMCL navigation functionalities for Jackal using ROS 1 Noetic.

 ## Prerequisites